Industry 5.0 | Virtual Factory and Industrial Metaverse

 Virtual

-The consolidation of new enabling technologies such as AI, machine learning, and predictive analytics, has expanded the use of digital twins beyond its original intended usage.
+The consolidation of new enabling technologies, such as AI, machine learning, and predictive analytics, has expanded the use of digital twins beyond its original intended usage.
 Today, they are quickly expanding to take on various forms across industries, enabling companies to forecast and create with more accuracy and foresight.
 It may even hold the key to the success of the metaverse.

 The ability to run accurate simulations extends to the metaverse, where they can be applied to interactions with virtual users and worlds.
-Ultimately, the metaverse can be understood as the future Internet, the connective tissue that binds lots of different worlds together, while the digital twins may come to represent the worlds (or part of the worlds) themselves.
+Ultimately, the metaverse can be understood as the future Internet, the connective tissue that binds many different worlds together, while the digital twins may come to represent the worlds (or part of the worlds) themselves.
 Digital twins are a core element of the metaverse because they digitally represent the physical world and enable users to interact with the digital versions of people, places, and things from any location.

 Human-centric